 How will Covid behave at the end of the pandemic?

-While the two killers were largely contained or eliminated, and never really spread around the world with the same speed and magnitude as SARS-CoV-2, the other four strains have become endemic in most parts of the world. world - regularly make their way through populations, spreading easily enough that they simply cannot be contained.
+While the two killers were largely contained or eliminated, and never really spread around the world with the same speed and magnitude as SARS-CoV-2, the other four strains have become endemic in most places in the world. world - regularly make their way through populations, spreading easily enough that they simply cannot be contained.

 A systematic review